mbsantiago/soundevent/docs/data.md

   analysis.

-- [Sound Event](#sound-events): Clear definition and methods of locating sound events within a recording, including different geometries.
+- [Sound Event](#sound-events): Clear definition and methods of locating sound events within a recording, including different geometries and sequences of sound events.

 - [Annotation](#annotations): Objects related to the process of audio annotation, including annotation tasks and human-labeled sound events